omega0verride/Bookstore-JavaFX/README.md

 # Bookstore-JavaFX

-On the last update changed all lists into ObservableList which made the software more responsive.
+On the last update I changed all lists into ObservableList which made the software more responsive.
 Data and stats are updated imidiatelly on all tabs.

 Made a lot of changes on the base models and generalized file handling using generics.